kuslhhh/Bins/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` in the project root with at least:
+4. Create a `.env` in the project root with:

 ```
 DATABASE_URL=postgresql://postgres:postgres@localhost:5432/bins_db
 PORT: 3000
 ```

-5. Ensure Postgres is running (local or Docker).
+5. Ensure Postgres is running (local or Docker or you can get one on [neon.tech](https://console.neon.tech/)).

 6. Prisma: generate client and run migrations